John Procter (politician)

 John Michael Procter (born 7 November 1966) is the current Chair of the Royal Armouries and a former Conservative Member of the European Parliament (MEP).
-His term as Chair ends on 1 November 2023.
+His term as Chair ended on 1 November 2023.

 Political career

 Procter was first elected to Leeds City Council for Wetherby ward in a July 1992 by-election and served until 2018, following his deselection by Conservative Party members in September 2017.
 He had previously stood for Barwick and Kippax ward in 1990 and 1991.

 During his time as a Leeds City Councillor for over 25 years, Procter served as Chief Whip of the council between 2004 and 2010 and Deputy Leader of the council's Conservative Group from 2015 to 2018.

 He unsuccessfully contested Barnsley East in the 1992 general election and Pudsey in 2001.

 Member of the European Parliament

 Procter was placed third on the Conservative Party's closed list of candidates for the Yorkshire and the Humber constituency in the 2014 European Parliament election.
 Only the first Conservative candidate, incumbent Timothy Kirkhope, was elected as a Member of the European Parliament following the election.

 In November 2017, he was nominated by the Conservatives to replace Kirkhope after his appointment to the House of Lords in 2016 Prime Minister's Resignation Honours.
 The party chose Procter rather than Alex Story, who had been second on the party's closed list in 2014.